-Brand history aside, the packs speak for themselves.
-And we’re most drawn to the mid-sized, multi-colored Climb Pack, originally designed to haul climbing rope.
-Each is made of DWR-coated 1000 Denier Cordura fabric with a Mil-Spec nylon webbing and a climbing rated carabiner for securing the top lip.
-A daisy-chain down the middle front rounds out the design.
+Available in two sizes (16L and 22.5L), each pack is made by hand of DWR-coated 1000 Denier Cordura fabric with a Mil-Spec nylon webbing and a climbing rated carabiner for securing the top lip.
+A daisy-chain down the middle front with either zippered or snap-closure side pockets round out the design.

 Did we mention the colors?
 Oh boy, the colors.
 When it comes to gear haulers we're usually in the “all-black everything” camp here at Field Mag—or at least "all-olive drab"—but the colorful patchwork vibe is something to be admired too.
 To get the wild colors, you have to go straight to the source.